Introducing the New Dashboard on Repost by SoundCloud

-If you’re having trouble with the quality of your uploads on SoundCloud, we may have the solution for you.
-Typically you would think that once your track is uploaded, everything would turn out exactly as you hear it on your own device.
-However, when you listen to your track you may find that the quality has fallen off.
-The problem isn’t your speakers or software, it could be the compression technique from SoundCloud.
+If you’re having trouble with the quality of your uploads on SoundCloud, we have some suggestions to improve your experience.
+Sometimes, when listening to your track you may find that the sound quality does not meet your expectations.
+The problem isn’t your speakers or software: it could be a result of the uploading process.

-Please be aware that we transcode all tracks to 128kbps mp3 for streaming playback.
-When you make your track downloadable, however, this allows your listeners to download your track in the same format you uploaded it in, without any additional transcoding.
+When you make your track downloadable, this allows your listeners to download your track in the same format you uploaded it in, without any additional transcoding.

 If you upload a stereo file in a lossless format like WAV, FLAC, AIFF, or ALAC, we’ll transcode it in a high-quality format optimized for music streaming like AAC 256 kbps.
 If you can, the bit depth and sample rate should be 16 bit and 48 kHz respectively.

 If you have the originals, but you uploaded your tracks in a lossy format before, you can re-upload your tracks by following these steps.